a145789/aicommits-glm/README.md

 Default: `gpt-3.5-turbo`

 The Chat Completions (`/v1/chat/completions`) model to use.
-Consult the list of models available in the [OpenAI Documentation](https://platform.openai.com/docs/models/model-endpoint-compatibility).
+Consult the list of models available in the [AI Documentation](https://platform.openai.com/docs/models/model-endpoint-compatibility).

 > Tip: If you have access, try upgrading to [`gpt-4`](https://platform.openai.com/docs/models/gpt-4) for next-level code analysis.
 It can handle double the input size, but comes at a higher cost.
-Check out OpenAI's website to learn more.
+Check out AI's website to learn more.

 #### timeout

-The timeout for network requests to the OpenAI API in milliseconds.
+The timeout for network requests to the AI API in milliseconds.

 Default: `10000` (10 seconds)